Chef Hung Huynh ’02, International Influences

-The winner of Food Network’s third season of Top Chef, Hung Huynh is the executive chef for EMM Group’s restaurants Catch and The General located in Manhattan and Catch Miami.
+The winner of Food Network’s third season of Top Chef, Hung Huynh is the culinary consultant at the Hilton at Resorts World Bimini in North Bimini, Bahamas.

-While filming Top Chef, he was the executive sous chef at one of the most expensive restaurants in Las Vegas, Guy Savoy.
-Huynh returned to Top Chef as a judge on episode 12 of season four and on the quickfire challenge on episode eight of season five.
+Chef Huynh worked his way through many of Manhattan’s top kitchens including Lespinasse under the legendary Christian Delourvier and Thomas Keller’s Per Se.
+In 2006, he moved to Las Vegas to help open the iconic, three Michelin starred Guy Savoy.
+In 2007, on a whim, Chef Huynh attended an open casting call for Bravo TV’s reality cooking show Top Chef, ultimately winning the title of Top Chef against 15 hand-selected culinary professionals from around the country.
+Chef Huynh returned to Top Chef as a judge on episode 12 of season four and on the quickfire challenge on episode eight of season five.
 He also appeared on the finale of season seven in 2010 as the sous chef assisting fellow alumnus Angelo Sosa.

 In 2011, he became executive chef of CATCH in the Meatpacking District in New York City.
 His globally-inspired seafood restaurant became a international brand under his direction, with four more locations opening worldwide including in Dubai and Playa del Carmen.
 In 2013, he opened a modern Asian restaurant with the same group, housed in a multi-concept property on the Lower East Side.